5g-mobility/5g-mobility/README.md

 ### VNF Orchestration

-On the other side, it is important to develop a solution that is able to turn on or turn off cameras/servers programmatically, in order to manage the available resources in a better way possible.
+On the other end, it is important to develop a solution that is able to turn on or turn off cameras/servers programmatically, in order to manage the available resources in a better way possible.
 This will reduce the cost of systems renting, as a cloud service that makes available the VM´s that are used for data processing.
 Overall, the app may learn in which situations are necessary to change the VM´s state, e.g, if the camera goes down, the associated VM is turned off; If the camera becomes available again, the associated VM is restarted.

 ## Tasks